Taste is the most valuable skill in marketing

 How do you build taste?

-You build taste the same way a sommelier builds a palate: reps.
+Taste is built the same way a sommelier builds a palate: reps.
 A sommelier does not have a magical tongue.
 They have tasted thousands of wines and built a mental database of what good tastes like.
 Marketing taste works the same way.

 Ship campaigns.
 Read the data.
 See what worked and what did not.
 Do it again.
 Read great marketing and bad marketing.
 Study the difference.
 Work with people who have more experience than you and watch how they make decisions.